refactorsaurusrex/journalcli.me/docs/getting-started.md

 ## Built-in Help

 `journal-cli` comes with extensive help documentation which can be read directly from your terminal.
 Just run `help <CMDLET_NAME>` to display details about a specific cmdlet.
 For example, `help New-JournalEntry` will show all the documentation for the `New-JournalEntry` cmdlet.
 To display a list of all available cmdlets, run `Get-Command -Module JournalCli`.

+## Updates & Release Notes

+`journal-cli` is actively developed and new versions are released frequently.
+By default, the application will check for updates every seven days.
+If one is available, it will be installed automatically.
+You can delay this automatic check by running [Suspend-JournalCliUpdateChecks](https://github.com/refactorsaurusrex/journal-cli/wiki/Suspend-JournalCliUpdateChecks).
+You can also manually install an update by running `Update-Module JournalCli` and restarting your terminal.
+To view a history of changes, look at the the [release history](https://github.com/refactorsaurusrex/journal-cli/releases) in GitHub.